 If you are a boat owner, there will likely come a day when you make the hard decision to sell your boat.
 It is usually a tough decision, especially when so many happy memories are associated with the vessel.
-But once you decide to let her go, you require two outcomes from the boat selling process: You will want to get a good price for the boat, and you will hope for a stress-free transaction.
-To get the best result, you will need to know how to prepare to sell your boat.
+But once you decide to let her go, you require two outcomes from the boat selling process – you will want to achieve a good price for your boat, and you will hope for a stress free transaction.
+For the best result, you will need to know how to prepare to sell your boat.

 A considerable amount of preparatory work is needed to sell a boat successfully.
-The question is, how much of this pre-sale effort do you want to take on yourself?
-The key is a keen attention to detail, which means assessing the boat’s condition, performing necessary repairs, presenting the boat in its best light, deciding on a suitable price, and then devising an effective marketing plan.
+The question is, how much of this pre-sale effort do you want to take on yourself.
+The key is in the attention to detail, which means assessing the boat’s condition, performing necessary repairs, presenting the boat in its best light, deciding on a suitable price, and then pulling together an effective marketing plan.

-If you get this process right, you will walk away with a tidy sum, which you can then invest in your next boat!
+If you get this process right, you will walk away with the right amount of money which you can then invest in your next boat.

-Before planning your next purchase, you need to make the call: sell the boat independently or find a reputable broker.
+Before planning your next purchase, you need to decide whether to sell the boat independently or find a reputable broker.
 In this blog, we look at the relative merits of both approaches.

-If you want someone to buy your boat, you should ensure it is in the best possible condition.
-A buyer will certainly examine your boat before purchasing.
-They will walk away very quickly if they find faults or spot issues.
+Before selling your boat it needs to be in the best possible condition – a buyer will examine a boat thoroughly before purchasing.
+They will walk away very quickly if they find faults or notice issues.
 Start by inspecting your boat carefully and establish if there is a need for repairs.
 Alternatively, you can seek expert advice from a professional marine surveyor.

-As part of your boat sale preparation, it is recommended that you undertake any necessary repairs and ensure everything is in good working order.
+As part of the boat sale preparation, it is recommended that you undertake any necessary repairs and ensure everything is in good working order.

-As well as fixing your boat, ask yourself if you can improve the appearance.
-A thorough cleaning is the least you can do.
-If your boat looks dirty or cluttered, you are not presenting your asset in its best light.
-First impressions matter.
+As well as fixing your boat, ask yourself if its appearance can be improved, with a thorough clean being the least you can do.
+If a boat looks dirty or cluttered, you are not presenting your asset in its best light – first impressions really do matter.

 The same principles of selling a house apply to the boat selling process.
 You are selling a dream.
-A lick of paint and a vase of flowers on the table all help create the right impression.
-Sometimes, it’s the small details that count.
+A touch of paint and a vase of flowers on the table will help create the right impression.
+Sometimes, it’s the little extra details that count.

-Don’t forget to ensure you have all the necessary documentation ready, such as the boat ownership and maintenance records.
+And, as importantly, don’t forget to ensure that you have all the necessary documentation ready, such as the boat ownership and maintenance records.

 Setting the right price when selling your used boat

-Set a price you feel comfortable with, whilst also keeping in mind that prospective buyers may try to negotiate you down.
+Set a price that you feel comfortable with, whilst also keeping in mind that prospective buyers may try to negotiate the price down.

 Effective marketing and advertising strategies for selling boat

-You may get lucky and find a buyer simply by submitting a listing or sticking a note on a boating club’s noticeboard.
-But don’t leave it to chance.
+You may be lucky and find a buyer simply by submitting a listing or putting a note on a boating club’s noticeboard – but don’t leave it to chance.
 If you put some effort into marketing your boat, you will be far more likely to get the desired sale.

-Take photographs of your boat that show it off in the most flattering way.
+Take photographs of your boat that show it in the most flattering way.
 A few snatched pictures from your mobile may not do it justice, so finding someone with a good camera can be worthwhile.
 Write compelling copy that sells the benefits and upsides of your boat.
-Selling the lifestyle can draw interest and your bone fide reason for the sale can offer reassurance that you’re not getting rid because it’s about to cost you a lot in repairs.
+Selling the lifestyle can draw interest and your bonafide reason for the sale can offer reassurance that you’re not selling because it’s about to cost a fortune in repairs.

 Understand the boat selling process

 You’ve taken the first steps to prepare to sell your boat.
-You’ve fixed your vessel, made it look nice, created your adverts – and then someone shows an interest.
+You’ve fixed your vessel, made it look its best, created your adverts – and then someone shows an interest.
 How do you close the deal?
-The ideal approach is to build a rapport with the potential buyer.
-Answer any queries promptly and accurately.
-Be ready to offer viewings and test cruises.
+The ideal approach is to build a rapport with the potential buyer, answering any queries promptly and accurately.
+Be ready to offer both viewings and test cruises.

 Be sure to specify exactly what is included in the sale.
 Are the fenders and lines included?
 A buyer may, understandably, expect that everything they see on the boat is part of the inventory.
 If that isn’t the case, make this clear.